juanjo255/MITNANEX/notes/Internship/Seek-and-find experiment.md

 + If this proposal is approved or taking into account, the idea with the experimental design would be built it from the same template established for the "traditional" approach, but with a few differences.

-+ Here I refer to the normal or traditional experiment as the "alternative experiment" and to my proposal as the "randomized experiment".
++ Here I refer to the normal or traditional experiment as the "alternative experiment" and to my proposal as the "randomized experiment" or seek-and-find experiment.

-+ Name was born in honor to Ronal Fisher a great biostatistics and pioneer in aplication of randomization in experimental design.
+## Philosophy

++ This section describes the reasoning behind the Seek-and-find experiment.

+> The final state that this approach want to achieve, is that once mice are by their own (lights turned off), they would have to coordinate each other to find the available port which is harder to achieved when they lose interaction with each other.
+The alternate experiment was teaching them a collective pattern, they learned the same pattern independently but using it at the same time, in the case that a pattern emerged during this experiment would be the product of the cooperation itself.

 ## Key points

-+ This section describes the points that makes this proposal different from the "alternate" one.
++ This section describes the points that makes this proposal different from the alternate experiment.

 > 1. **Random use of lights:** This method is used for train the mice in the alternate experiment.
 During this experiment they will to fulfill the same objective, except that they will to indicate the availability of a port not in an alternate behavior but a random behavior (the pair of ports to be open will be random).
 > 2. **Port use limit:** This method will add this new hyperparameter.
 This hyperparameter will limit the times a port can be use in a row, in such a way we would force the move of the mice.
 The parameter has to be established over a value of 2, otherwise we would repeating the behavior of the alternate experiment.
 This port limit will be taught even during the appearance of the light, that is, a pair of light cannot be turned on more than n in a row.